Photo of Martyrologium Romanum from 1690...

-I encountered a copy of this book in an exhibition in the Cathedral of Cefalù in Sicily.
+I came across a copy of this book in an exhibition at the Cathedral of Cefalù in Sicily.

-Intrigued by the quality of the used typeface and the beautiful typesetting, I was moved by the idea to translate these letters in to the digital age.
+Intrigued by the quality of the typeface used and the beautiful typesetting, I was inspired to bring these letters into the digital age.

-Labore et constantia (Labor and Constancy) was the motto of Christophe Plantin (1514–89), printer and major publisher
+Labore et constantia (Labor and Constancy) was the motto of Christophe Plantin, printer and major publisher

-I started with a close analysis of the typeface; scanning the letters, comparing shapes and finding common characteristics.
+I started by closely analysing the typeface: scanning the letters, comparing shapes, and identifying common characteristics.

 I was particularly interested in the streamlined rhythm of the typeface.

-The letters resemble early cuts of Caslon and Garamond.
+The letters resembled early cuts of Caslon and Garamond.

-A close up of the sources typeface reveals ambiguity
+A close-up of the source typeface reveals ambiguity

 A sketch made with tracing paper captures the essence of the structure

-I enjoyed this scope of possibilities, for example with the serifs.
+I enjoyed exploring the possibilities, especially with the serifs.

-They are squared and fit well to the rhythm of the source material.
+They were squared and harmonised well with the rhythm of the source material.

-In other aspects, I tried to be more close to the source.
+In other aspects, I aimed to stay close to the source.

 ...of the final version of Portonovo.